 - The Broker is the Agent of the Property Owner (hereafter referred to as the “Landlord”) and functions as the Transaction Broker for the Rental Customer (hereafter referred to as the “Applicant”).

 - The Broker has a responsibility to assist the Applicant with the transaction (Lease).
 In addition, the Broker has a responsibility to answer the Applicant’s questions completely and accurately.

 Lease Terms for Approximately 12 Months Unless Otherwise Stated

 The Broker writes Leases for approximate 12 month Lease terms which do not automatically convert to a month-to-month agreement after the initial term.
 In order for the Tenant to remain in the premises after the expiration of the initial term, the two parties must enter into a new written agreement.
 The Broker does not write Leases for extended terms (more than approximately 18 months).

-The Broker will not allow a Tenant to sign a Lease when he has actual knowledge that the Tenant has not viewed the premises.
-Viewing photographs online or remotely by Skyping, etc. does not meet the Broker’s requirements for personally viewing the premises.
-Neither can the property cannot be viewed by a third party.
+The Broker will not allow a Tenant to sign a Lease when he has actual knowledge that the Tenant has not personally viewed the premises and approved its condition, unless the Landlord agrees in writing, in the Lease, to refund the Tenant’s initial funds (on the first day of the Lease), if requested.
+It should be noted that this is rarely granted by Landlords.
+(Viewing by a third party, photographs online or remotely by Skyping, etc. does not meet the Broker’s requirements for personally viewing the premises.)

 If Both Spouses Cannot View the Property